bayinfosys/bayinfosys.github.io/library/23-business-goals.md

+---
+layout: article
+title: "Metrics for Business Goals"
+description: "A model with 95% accuracy can destroy business value.
+How to choose evaluation metrics that reflect what the business actually needs."
+keywords: ["ml metrics", "business goals", "accuracy", "precision recall", "model evaluation"]
+last_modified_at: 2024-11-01
+---

 # Metrics for Business Goals

 Accuracy is the most misunderstood metric in machine learning.
 A model with 95% accuracy can still destroy business value, while a model with 70% accuracy might generate millions in revenue.
 The difference lies in choosing evaluation metrics that align with actual business objectives.